James PIKUL, et al.

 low, in the range of 6–410 kg/m3, which prohibits their use in

-a simply supported beam with length 1 m, cross-sectional thickness
+as a simply supported beam with length 1 m, cross-sectional

-materials have density near 1,000 kg/m3, including engineering
+Many structural materials have density near 1,000 kg/m3,

-materials that have enough mass to support loads found in
+enough mass to support loads found in industrial applications.

-inverse opal materials.
-The mechanical properties of this material
+nickel inverse opal materials.
+The mechanical properties of this

 nanometer-scale structural elements, allowing large specific